-6.2.1.1.4 Design of Deck-to-Stringer Connection
+Design of Deck-to-Stringer Connection

-As discussed in the previous chapter, there are three main types of deck-to-stringer connections: (1) lag bolt connection, (2) aluminum bracket connection, and (3) epoxy connection.
-The use of epoxy to connect the deck to the stringers was proposed in this study, and the connection performance was evaluated experimentally.
-This connection type was expected to perform better than the other types due to minimal drilling from the top of the deck.
-The deck panels were attached to the girders using a layer of epoxy (Figure 6.49b).
-Note that some screws were used to compress the deck to the girder to activate the epoxy.
+As discussed in the previous section, there are three main types of deck-to-stringer connections: (1) lag bolt connection, (2) aluminum bracket connection, and (3) epoxy connection.
+The use of epoxy to connect the deck to the stringers was proposed in the present study, and the connection performance was evaluated experimentally.
+This connection type is expected to be better than the other types due to minimal drilling from the top of the deck.
+The deck panels were attached to the girders using a layer of epoxy (Fig. 4.49b).
+Note that some screws were utilized to compress the deck to the girder to activate the epoxy.